shamaleyte/openzeppelin.com/privacy.md

 </ul>
 <li>For our <strong>legitimate interests</strong> or those of a third party:</li>
 <ul>
-<li>to comply with an applicable legal or regulatory obligation (other than one laid down by EU or European Economic Area ("<strong>EEA</strong>") member state law) to which we or the relevant third party is subject for the reasons above);</li>
+<li>to comply with an applicable legal or regulatory obligation (other than one laid down by EU or European Economic Area (&ldquo;<strong>EEA</strong>&rdquo;) member state law) to which we or the relevant third party is subject for the reasons above);</li>
 <li>to provide you with information about other products and services we offer that are similar to those that you have already purchased or enquired about;</li>
-<li>to improve our Website and to ensure that content from our Website is presented in the most effective manner for you and for your computer;</li>
+<li>to improve our Websites and to ensure that content from our Websites is presented in the most effective manner for you and for your computer;</li>
-<li>to administer our Website and for internal operations, including troubleshooting, data analysis, testing, research, statistical and survey purposes;</li>
+<li>to administer our Websites and for internal operations, including troubleshooting, data analysis, testing, research, statistical and survey purposes;</li>
 <li>to allow you to participate in interactive features of our products and services, when you choose to do so;</li>
-<li>as part of our efforts to keep our Website safe and secure;</li>
+<li>as part of our efforts to keep our Websites safe and secure;</li>
 <li>to measure or understand the effectiveness of advertising we serve to you and others, and to deliver relevant advertising to you; and/or</li>
-<li>to make suggestions and recommendations to you and other users of our Website about goods or services that may interest you or them.</li>
+<li>to make suggestions and recommendations to you and other users of our Websites about goods or services that may interest you or them.</li>
 </ul>
 </ul>
 <p>We only rely on these interests where we have considered that, on balance, our legitimate interests are not overridden by your interests, fundamental rights or freedoms.</p>